afterpay/sdk-ios/README.md

 # Getting Started

-We provide options for integrating the SDK in UIKit and SwiftUI.
+We provide options for integrating the SDK in Swift and Objective-C.

 ## Presenting Web Checkout